-The budget numbers appearing in the above statement are those published in the 2022-23 Budget Papers.
+The budget numbers appearing in the above statement are those published in the 2023-24 Budget Papers.

-'Burley Griffin Agency' Territorial Statement of Appropriation For the Year Ended 30 June 2023
+'Burley Griffin Agency' Territorial Statement of Appropriation For the Year Ended 30 June 2024

-Reference Description and Material Accounting Policies relating to Payment for Expenses on Behalf of the Territory The Agency receives appropriation to fund a number of expenses incurred on behalf of the Territory, the main one being the payment of grants to various non-government organisations (See Note 44 Grants and Purchased Services - Territorial).
-Payment for Expenses on behalf of the Territory is recognised when the Agency gains control over the funding which is normally obtained upon the receipt of cash, given they do not contain enforceable and sufficiently specific performance obligations as defined by AASB 15.
-Original Total Appropriation Appropriation Budget Appropriated Drawn Drawn 2023 2023 2023 2022 \$'000 \$'000 \$'000 \$'000 Territorial Expenses on Behalf of the Territory Total Territorial Appropriation The above Territorial Statement of Appropriation is to be read in conjunction with the accompanying notes.
-Column Heading Explanations The Original Budget column shows the amounts that appear in the Statement of Cash Flows in the Budget Papers.
+Description and Material Accounting Policies relating to Payment for Expenses on Behalf of the Territory

+The Agency receives appropriation to fund a number of expenses incurred on behalf of the Territory, the main one being the payment of grants to various non-government organisations (See Note 44 Grants and Purchased Services - Territorial).

+Payment for Expenses on behalf of the Territory is recognised when the Agency gains control over the funding which is normally obtained upon the receipt of receives the cash, given they do not contain enforceable and sufficiently specific performance obligations as defined by AASB 15.

+Original Total Appropriation Appropriation

+Budget Appropriated Drawn Drawn

+2024 2024 2024 2023

+\$'000 \$'000 \$'000 \$'000

+Territorial

+Expenses on Behalf of the Territory

+Total Territorial Appropriation

+The above Territorial Statement of Appropriation is to be read in conjunction with the accompanying notes.

+Column Heading Explanations

+The Original Budget column shows the amounts that appear in the Statement of Cash Flows in the Budget Papers.
 This amount also appears in the Statement of Cash Flows.

 The Total Appropriated column is inclusive of all appropriation variations occurring after the Original Budget.

 The Appropriation Drawn is the total amount of appropriation received by the Agency during the year.
 These amounts appear in the Statement of Cash Flows on Behalf of the Territory.

-Commentary - Territorial Statement of Appropriation FMA Section 8 An Appropriation Act must make separate appropriations in relation to each directorate for any payments to be made by the directorate on Behalf of the Territory (i.e. for territorial expenses).
+Commentary - Territorial Statement of Appropriation

+FMA Section 8

+An Appropriation Act must make separate appropriations in relation to each directorate for any payments to be made by the directorate on Behalf of the Territory (i.e. for territorial expenses).

 Where an agency has a material difference between 'Total Appropriated' and 'Appropriation Drawn' it should explain why there is a variance.
 Further, it is recommended that agencies provide explanatory details of significant approved appropriation variations (i.e. variance between the 'Original Budget' and 'Total Appropriated').
-A tabular presentation of the variance explanation similar to that shown in the Statement of Appropriation (Controlled Statements) should be used if it would assist understanding the reasons for the variance. used in it would assist understanding the reasons for the variance.
-FMA Section 37A If a directorate receives an amount of territorial appropriation (Payment for Expenses on Behalf of the Territory or a Capital Injection) that is excess to its requirements, it may repay the excess amount, or part of the excess amount, to the Territory Banking Account.
+A tabular presentation of the variance explanation similar to that shown in the Statement of Appropriation (Controlled Statements) should be used if it would assist understanding the reasons for the variance.

+If a directorate receives an amount of territorial appropriation (Payment for Expenses on Behalf of the Territory or a Capital Injection) that is excess to its requirements, it may repay the excess amount, or part of the excess amount, to the Territory Banking Account.
 The appropriation from which the excess was paid to the directorate is restored by the amount it repaid to the Territory Banking Account.
 The balance of the appropriation, including the amount repaid, may be applied for the purposes for which it was appropriated.
-FMA Section 37A If a directorate receives an amount of territorial appropriation (Payment for Expenses on Behalf of the Territory or a Capital Injection) that is excess to its requirements, it may repay the excess amount, or part of the excess amount, to the Territory Banking Account.
-The appropriation from which the excess was paid to the directorate is restored by the amount it repaid to the Territory Banking Account.
-The balance of the appropriation, including the amount repaid, may be applied for the purposes for which it was appropriated.
-Agencies should disclose appropriation amounts returned (if any) in a footnote to the 'Appropriation Drawn' in the FMA Section 37A If a directorate receives an amount of territorial appropriation (Payment for Expenses on Behalf of the Territory or a Capital Injection) that is excess to its requirements, it may repay the excess amount, or part of the excess amount, to the Territory Banking Account.
-The appropriation from which the excess was paid to the directorate is restored by the amount it repaid to the Territory Banking Account.
-The balance of the appropriation, including the amount repaid, may be applied for the purposes for which it was appropriated.
-FMA Section 37A If a directorate receives an amount of territorial appropriation (Payment for Expenses on Behalf of the Territory or a Capital Injection) that is excess to its requirements, it may repay the excess amount, or part of the excess amount, to the Territory Banking Account.
-The appropriation from which the excess was paid to the directorate is restored by the amount it repaid to the Territory Banking Account.
-The balance of the appropriation, including the amount repaid, may be applied for the purposes for which it was appropriated.

 Agencies should disclose appropriation amounts returned (if any) in a footnote to the 'Appropriation Drawn' in the Territorial Statement of Appropriation.

-FMA Section 37A If a directorate receives an amount of territorial appropriation (Payment for Expenses on Behalf of the Territory or a Capital Injection) that is excess to its requirements, it may repay the excess amount, or part of the excess amount, to the Territory Banking Account.
-The appropriation from which the excess was paid to the directorate is restored by the amount it repaid to the Territory Banking Account.
-The balance of the appropriation, including the amount repaid, may be applied for the purposes for which it was appropriated.
-Agencies should disclose appropriation amounts returned (if any) in a footnote to the 'Appropriation Drawn' in the
+NOTE 41.
+BASIS OF PREPARATION OF THE FINANCIAL STATEMENTS - TERRITORIAL